MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

         // Show the entangled state of the qubits.
         DumpMachine();

-        // Measure q1 and q2 and store the classical results in m1 and m2.
+        // Measure q1 and q2 and store the results in m1 and m2.
         let (m1, m2) = (M(q1), M(q2));

         // Reset q1 and q2 to the 0 state.
         Reset(q1);
         Reset(q2);

-        // Return the classical results.
+        // Return the measurement results.
         return (m1, m2);
     }
 }